convoyinc/graphql-client-benchmarks/README.md

 **cli**: The [CLI reporter](./src/reporters/cli) provides a UI for running the baked in examples on a terminal.
 It can be

 **api**: The benchmark suite and runner is also exposed via [an API](./src/index.ts) that you can use to run the examples, or provide your own.
 The primary entry point is [`runSuite`](./src/execution.ts).
 Take a look at the web or cli reporters for an idea of how to run it, and you'll probably want to leverage the [console reporter](./src/reporters/console) to get started.

+# New Docs (WIP)
+## What is this?
+Benchmark to measure the performance of caches of various GraphQL clients.

+## Why?
+This is a useful tool to use when starting a new project and thinking about the tech stack to use.
+If you know what operations will your app perform the most, you can use this as a guide to pick the client which provides the best performance for you and then argue your choice using the results, if needed.

+This could be helpful for Teams as well.

+Furthermore, teams who build these GQL clients can use this as a guideline to what they need to optimize in their products.

+## How does it work?
+This benchmark doesn’t use the client’s React API’s, but rather uses the core API’s of the clients to measure their data store performance.
+This way it provides framework agnostic results which measure the pure performance of the cache.

+### Customisation
+This benchmark is easily customisable, you can add new example queries and benchmarks which suite your needs, you can alternate between different examples or just use the ones’ provided.

+### Why testing result cache in Apollo
+Currently there are 2 parts of the Apollo cache - `EntityStore` and `ResultCache`.

+`EntityStore` is the main cache which holds normalized data, therefore when data is read from it, it needs to be de-normalized

+`ResultCache` has been introduced to help with the denormalization problem.
+Therefore, when the first `read` of a query is executed against the `EntityStore` the de-normalized data is memoized in the `ResultCache` and this then makes all upcoming `reads` of the identical query very fast.
+However, this comes with the overhead of having to write into the `ResultCache` on every first `read` operation on some query that has not yet been memoized.
+(The match has to be 1:1 exact here)

+## Benchmarks
+We have 3 major test groups - **read**, **write** and **update** ...
+## Future
+In the future, we might
+- add URQL client to the benchmark as well to provide a better choice for people depending on this with their decision.
+- add more example queries which cover more real-life usages, especially in TMP